You are here

 Email lets you keep in touch in a way that respects healthy boundaries.
 Your parents can support you, but not be hovering in real time.
 You can keep them in the loop, but only divulge what you choose.
 Email is a great tool to help you smoothly transition into a supportive parent-adult child relationship.
 And if there’s an emergency, you can still text or call for an immediate response.

 Email is good for more than sending your parents a quick update.

 Download the Outlook app or favorite Pitt Email in My Pitt, and check your Pitt email account a few times a week.
 Besides keeping in touch with your parents, it also matters because the university sends a lot of important information by email.
 Especially during a pandemic, when things are in flux and have temporarily moved online.

-Even after the emails about the new semester under Flex @ Pitt slow down, you’ll still get notices that would be a major problem to miss: A message from the Office of Financial Aid about your tuition payment.
+Even after the emails about the new semester's hybrid classroom technology slow down, you’ll still get notices that would be a major problem to miss: A message from the Office of Financial Aid about your tuition payment.
 An announcement about when add/drop ends.
 A video you should be prepared to talk about in the next class.
 So it’s a good idea to start getting used to it from day 1.